ATLANTOAXIAL INSTABILITY

 Atlantoaxial Instability Causes:

 Several underlying factors can contribute to the development of AAI.
-These causes can be congenital, developmental, or acquired due to trauma or disease.
+These causes can derive from congenital, developmental, or acquired due to trauma or disease.
 Some common causes include:

 Congenital Abnormalities